“We are not makers of History. We are made by History.” Martin Luther King Jr.

-At Loscoe C of E Primary, we follow the Cornerstones Curriculum, however we adapt this to meet the local needs of our children and enrichment opportunities.
+At Loscoe C of E Primary, we follow the Kapow Curriculum, however we adapt this to meet the local needs of our children and enrichment opportunities.
 We work on a one year cycle in EYFS, a one year cycle in Key Stage 1 and a two year cycle in Key Stage 2.
 The complete lists of historical figures that we will cover can be found in our school’s medium term plans, as these are often related to our topics.
 We will however cover a wide variety of men and women from different cultures and backgrounds.

 Throughout their school life the children have the opportunity to go on various historical visits linked to the topics the children are studying in school.
 Making children aware of their local history is very important to us.
-The subject leader and class teachers make links to all Loscoe’s local history through the Cornerstone topics wherever possible.
+The subject leader and class teachers make links to all Loscoe’s local history through the Kapow topics wherever possible.
 For example, when EYFS covers local history such as, ‘important events in the school's history’, the children will learn about the history of our school building, including when it was built.
 In KS1, the children will explore the Great Fire of London, during which they will also consider their local history and how buildings have changed over time in the local area.
 In KS2, local history will be considered when the Year 5/6 children explore the British wars.
 The children will make links to Loscoe Dam, Mining in Loscoe and the local war memorials.
 We also invite local visitors to talk about history in the area and within their living memory.
 Visitors, theatre groups and artefacts are used to engage children in historical topics.

 There are many careers which require knowledge and enthusiasm for history.
 These include: